FREQUENTLY ASKED QUESTIONS (FAQ)

 Loads of all sizes are accepted.
 The food banks participating in Food Drop are large facilities capable of unloading and storing huge quantities of food.
-Each location has its own limit for the amount that can be received at one time (see locations for details).
+Each location has its own limit for the amount that can be received at one time.
 Most facilities are able to accept donations as small as one pallet and as large as one full truck load.

 What kinds of products can be donated?

 Food banks will accept all perishable and non-perishable food, grocery items, and non-alcoholic beverages.
 This includes fresh, dry, refrigerated, and frozen products, both in bulk and non-bulk.
 We understand that rejected loads often have damage and imperfections, but as long as the product seals are not broken and any original labels or dates remain on the products, food banks will accept these items.
 Please do not donate: alcoholic beverages, entirely spoiled food, or non-food-related items

 What are the benefits of donating?

 Other than the environmental benefits of reducing landfill waste and the social impact of feeding hungry people, donating rejected loads of food has economic benefits for drivers and distributors, including:

 – Tax deduction for donated goods

 Is there a cost to donate food through Food Drop?
 Do I have to be a member?